Andrew-Hanlon/AsyncEnumerator/README.md

 #### Other Types

 I also threw together several additional types with a similar approach.
-One is a `TaskLikeObservable` which allows you to write a _flat_ `IObservable` method such as:
+One is a `TaskLikeObservable` which allows you to write a _flat_ and async `IObservable` method such as:

 `````````````` c#